ryantd42/NY-Legislative-Git/2023/S1573A-2023/bill.md

  as bail in the five counties comprising such city; and (4)]  not  charge  a  premium  or receive compensation for acting as a charitable bail organization.
   § 2.
-This act shall take effect on the ninetieth day  after  it  shall have become a law.
+This act shall take effect immediately.

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02927-01-3
+  LBD02927-03-3